Back 2 School: First Aid advice for Teachers

 Schools have a responsibility to protect the health, well-being, and safety of all children under their care.

 Whether you work with children in a nursery setting or teach in a school, paediatric first aid knowledge is essential in providing you with confidence in responding to an emergency situation if one were to arise.

-Children are generally more prone to accidents than adults would be.
-It is therefore necessary for teachers to have some first aid knowledge.
+Children are generally more prone to accidents than adults.
+It is necessary for teachers to have some first aid knowledge.

 Government guidelines are in place to ensure that children are kept safe at school.